-Category Challenge Soil erosion Most of the villages particularly in the moutse area are locaced in mountainous areas.
-During heavy rains the areas experience lot of soil erosion which makes it difficult for the communities to sufficiently use the land.
-Wetlands The hostile alien plants continue to reproduce itself and poses a serious danger to the environment in the municipal area.
+Category Challenge erosion which makes it difficult for the communities to sufficiently use the land.
+Wetlands The hostile alien plants continue to reproduce itself and plants danger to the environment in the municipal area.
 Rainfall The municipality is frequently experiencing heavy rains during summer summer season which sometimes causes disaster in some villages.
 Emissions / Air quality pollution The R25 route links the municipality with other provinces and used by abnormal trucks that carries various machineries to mines and industries.
 This contributes negatively in the air quality within the municipal area.
 Water pollution The lack of acceptable sanitation in the rural areas of the municipality continuous to undermine the right of the communities to have good health.
 The existing rivers and ponds are being contaminated and that on its own poses a serious threats.
 Deforestation and fire Communities continue to deforest and also destroy the natural resources.
 Bylaws The lack of adequate environmental bylaws continues to undermine the importance of the environment in the municipal area.
 Awareness Lack of knowledge by communities on how to conserve nature and take care of the environment.